 Staying Safe and Comfortable

 Before you leave home, make sure that you have all of the essential documents with you.
+If you need to renew documents, do so before your departure date.
+Some countries require this.

 Your passport must be valid for at least six months after your arrival date, so make sure yours meets this requirement well before your planned departure.

-A travel insurance policy is a good idea if you don't have health insurance, and even if you do, since your policy at home may not cover emergencies abroad.
+A travel insurance policy is a good idea if you don't have health insurance, and even if you do, your policy at home may not cover emergencies abroad.

 How to Pack for a Backpacking Trip